Coming in summer 2007 to a solar system near you (well, near most of you, anyway): the Dawn mission!

 While they seem to have formed at very similar distances from the nascent Sun, and thus, one might expect, under similar conditions, observations from distant Earth show these two bodies to be very different from each other.
 Water seems to have played an important role in Ceres’ history, and there is reason to believe it might still harbor a substantial inventory of that precious commodity, never having been hot enough to drive the water away.
 Vesta, in contrast, displays the signatures of minerals found in lava, indicating that different forces shaped its history.
 Despite the impressive discoveries made so far, our ability to learn about these asteroids from Earth, hundreds of millions of kilometers away, is very limited indeed.
 By gathering information about Ceres and Vesta from orbit around them, at distances of only hundreds of kilometers, scientists can learn much much more and retrieve the records the protoplanets hold about the very early solar system.

 While some people may think of all asteroids as chips of space rock, Ceres and Vesta in many ways are more like planets -- real worlds.
 The largest asteroid yet encountered by a spacecraft is Mathilde, which the remarkable NEAR-Shoemaker spacecraft glimpsed as they zipped past each other in 1997.
 It has a very irregular shape, with its largest dimension being about 66 kilometers (41 miles).
 In contrast, Vesta’s equatorial diameter is about 580 kilometers (360 miles).
 That is sometimes compared to the size of Arizona in the United States.
 A tremendous crater at Vesta’s south pole is about 460 km (285 miles) in diameter.
 How exciting it will be to use Dawn to see the rugged terrain and complex geology of that enormous excavation, a window provided by nature to let us peer deep into Vesta’s interior.
 Ceres, which by itself contains one quarter of all the mass in the asteroid belt, is about 975 km (605 miles) in diameter.
 The only states in the United States that are larger are Texas and Alaska.
 But comparisons of the protoplanets’ diameters with terrestrial landforms fail to convey their real sizes, because these orbs are three dimensional bodies.
 The surface area of Vesta is more than three times that of Arizona, and Ceres’ surface is as large as Alaska plus Texas plus California.
-In fact, it is about one third of the area of the United States, and almost 40% of the area of the continental United States.
+In fact, it is about one third of the area of the United States, and almost 40% of the area of the contiguous United States.
 These are big places, and there certainly will be many beautiful and intriguing things to see in their varied and alien landscapes.
 Part of the allure of Dawn is that it is bound for some of the last unexplored worlds in the inner solar system.

 No spacecraft has ever attempted to orbit two targets after leaving Earth.
 Such a feat would be far beyond our capabilities without the use of ion propulsion, which Deep Space 1 proved to be the fantastically efficient and reliable system generations of science fiction fans have known it to be.
 Ion propulsion is also what allowed NASA to shift Dawn’s launch date from its original plan of 2006 to 2007 without having to change the plans for the rich scientific investigations to be conducted.
 Most missions beyond Earth orbit are restricted to short launch periods, usually only a few weeks long.
 (Engineers distinguish the launch period -- the range of days on which a launch can occur -- from the launch window -- the span of time on any one day in which a launch can take place.)
 With the extraordinary maneuvering capability of its ion propulsion system, Dawn could conduct its planned mission with a launch any time from May 2006 (or perhaps much earlier) to November 2007.
 This has given us the flexibility to fit Dawn’s launch in an opening in the schedule at Cape Canaveral.
 Based upon that, and not the more interesting science of celestial mechanics, we are targeting a launch in June or July 2007.